Arnold Schwarzenegger: Early life and education

-In an interview with Fortune in 2004, Schwarzenegger told how he suffered what "would now be called child abuse" at the hands of his father: "My hair was pulled.
+In a 2004 interview with Fortune, Schwarzenegger said he suffered what "would now be called child abuse" at the hands of his father: "My hair was pulled.
 I was hit with belts.
 So was the kid next door.
 It was just the way it was.
 Many of the children I've seen were broken by their parents, which was the German-Austrian mentality.
 They didn't want to create an individual.
 It was all about conforming.
 I was one who did not conform, and whose will could not be broken.
 Therefore, I became a rebel.
 Every time I got hit, and every time someone said, 'You can't do this,' I said, 'This is not going to be for much longer because I'm going to move out of here.
 I want to be rich.
 I want to be somebody.

-At school, Schwarzenegger was reportedly academically average but stood out for his "cheerful, good-humored, and exuberant" character.
-He struggled with reading and was later diagnosed as being dyslexic.
-Money was a problem in their household; Schwarzenegger recalled that one of the highlights of his youth was when the family bought a refrigerator.
-His father Gustav was an athlete, and wished for his sons to become champions in Bavarian curling.
+At school, Schwarzenegger was reportedly academically average but stood out for his "cheerful, good-humored, and exuberant" personality.
+He struggled with reading and was later diagnosed with dyslexia.
+Money was scarce in the household; Schwarzenegger recalled that one of the highlights of his youth was when the family bought a refrigerator.
+Gustav, an athlete, wanted his sons to become champions in Bavarian curling.
 Influenced by his father, Schwarzenegger played several sports as a boy.

-Schwarzenegger began weight training in 1960 when his soccer coach took his team to a local gym.
-At age 14, he chose bodybuilding over soccer as a career.
+Schwarzenegger began weight training in 1960 when his football coach took the team to a local gym.
+At age 14, he chose bodybuilding over football as a career.
 He later said, "I actually started weight training when I was 15, but I'd been participating in sports, like soccer, for years, so I felt that although I was slim, I was well-developed, at least enough so that I could start going to the gym and start Olympic lifting."
-However, his official website biography claims that "at 14, he started an intensive training program with Dan Farmer, studied psychology at 15 (to learn more about the power of mind over body) and at 17, officially started his competitive career."
-During a speech in 2001, he said, "My own plan formed when I was 14 years old.
+His official website biography, however, states that "at 14, he started an intensive training program with Dan Farmer, studied psychology at 15 (to learn more about the power of mind over body) and at 17, officially started his competitive career."
+In a 2001 speech, he said, "My own plan formed when I was 14 years old.
 My father had wanted me to be a police officer like he was.
 My mother wanted me to go to trade school."